Vol. I · Dispatch №01 · Tirana → Bovilla

 Aerial view of the switchback mountain road leading down to the turquoise waters of Lake Bovilla — the dirt track only 4×4 vehicles handle comfortably.

-Duration 4–5 hours
+Duration 3–4 hours

 Prefer a custom itinerary?
 Tell us what you have in mind.
 All departures are kept small — twelve guests maximum per group.
+Every tour is family-friendly, children under 6 go free, and it's a cheap, great-value day trip from Tirana — an affordable alternative to pricier Albania excursions.

 iv.
 Need to know

-Practical notes for the trail.
+Practical notesfor the trail.

 Four small things that turn a good trip into a great one.
 None of them require gear you don’t already own.